As an Amazon Associate I earn from qualifying purchases.

 Good news– you need all of that (minus the cauliflower) for the quiche, so you might as well go all out and try something new.

-You’re going to cut up your cauliflower, removing all of the stems and working with just the florets, and pulse all of it in your food processor (this is ours) until it resembles cornmeal (I did mine in two batches so I didn’t overload my food processor).
+You’re going to cut up your cauliflower, removing all of the stems and working with just the florets, and pulse all of it in your food processor (this is the food processor we own and love) until it resembles cornmeal.

 After processing, you should have about 2 cups of “cauli-flour” (I crack myself up).

 Throw this mixture into a microwave safe container, and cook it in the microwave for 5 minutes (no need to add water).